-(vi) Part payment received (vi) Goods are wholly removed and part payment received The part payment received before the date of change is subject to the old rate i.e. 6% or standard rate (vii ) Part payment received (vii) Part payment received The part payment received before the date of change is subject to the old rate i.e. 6% or standard rate (vii i)Part payment received (viii)Goods are partly removed The part payment received before the date of change is subject to the old rate i.e. 6% or standard rate (ix) Goods are partly removed (ix) Part payment received The goods partly removed before the date of change is subject to the old rate i.e. 6% or standard rate (x) Goods are partly removed (x) Goods are partly removed The goods partly removed before the date of change is subject to the old rate i.e. 6% or standard rate
+ı T

+(vi) Part payment received (vi) Goods are The part payment received before the

+received wholly removed

+and part date of change is

+payment subject to the old rate

+received i.e. 6% or standard

+rate

+(vii) Part payment (vii) Part payment The part payment

+received received received before the

+date of change is

+subject to the old rate

+i.e. 6% or standard

+rate

+(viii)Part payment (viii)Goods are The part payment

+received partly removed received before the

+date of change is

+subject to the old

+rate i.e. 6% or

+standard rate

+(ix) Goods are partly (ix) Part payment The goods partly

+removed received removed before the

+date of change is

+subject to the old rate

+i.e. 6% or standard

+rate

+(x) Goods are (x) Goods are The goods partly

+partly removed partly removed removed before the

+date of change is

+subject to the old rate

+i.e. 6% or standard

+rate
-\ "old tax rate" means the rate of tax applicable immediately before the date the change in the tax rate or description comes into operation.

-\\ "new tax rate" means the rate of tax applicable on the date the change in the tax rate or description comes into operation.
+- "old tax rate" means the rate of tax applicable immediately before the date the change in the tax rate or description comes into operation. - "new tax rate" means the rate of tax applicable on the date the change in the tax rate or description comes into operation.